larwindcunha/wowremote/GIT HOW TO/Readme.md

 Any edits made in any branch wont affect pushing of changes made in master.

 _git push_ is respective to a particular branch as upstream branch is set.
 If want to push a branch while in another branch, given commits are made in the branch to be pushed, then _git push origin branch_ should be done.

+**To sum up pushing**:

+* _git push origin branch-name_ will push _branch-name_ branch from any branch if commits are made in _branch-name_ branch.
+* If remote branch _branch-name_ is not present or created, then _git push origin branch-name_ will automatically create branch _branch-name_.
+* _git push -u origin branch-name_ is used to set upstream branch so _git push_ can be used.
+If branch doesn't exist in remote, then -u can be used in first push as well. **Note: Once upstream is set, _git push_ will be for the current working branch.
+It is specific to local branch.
+Upstream is for local branch to understand where to push in remote when just using _git push_**
+* _git push_ can be used.
+But is specific to local branch because of upstream.